 Sultana has a proven track record of advising board and management teams to respond to challenges stemming from internal fraud, embezzlement and corruption, and she also supports investment teams to identify and mitigate reputational risks and liabilities across the investment lifecycle, and in existing and new markets.

 In the Kingdom of Saudi Arabia, Sultana supports clients manage problematic assets and progress country-wide strategic initiatives.
 Her personal casework includes investigations into credit fraud and non-performing loans (NPLs), financial mismanagement, fraud and embezzlement on behalf of government clients, the Capital Markets Authority, and family offices.
 She has also been engaged in the pursuit of international asset recovery strategies.

 Prior to joining Kroll, Sultana worked at Grant Thornton International and Barclays Capital in London, where she undertook strategic research projects for management teams seeking growth and market entry opportunities in the Gulf Cooperation Council and the broader Middle East.

-Sultana received an MSc in International Management for the Middle East and North Africa from the School of Oriental and African Studies and a B.A. with Honors in Classics from the University of Bristol.
+Sultana holds an M.Sc. in international management for the Middle East and North Africa from the School of Oriental and African Studies.
+She also holds a B.A. with Honors in Classics from the University of Bristol.